Dixie Dunbar

 Christina Elizabeth "Dixie" Dunbar (January 19, 1919 – August 29, 1991) was an American singer, film actress, and dancer.

+Early life and career

 Born in Montgomery, Alabama, Dunbar grew up in Atlanta, Georgia.
 She began studying dancing as a child and went on to sing and dance in nightclubs.

 In 1934, she was Ray Bolger's dancing partner in the revue Life Begins at 8:40, which was staged in Boston.
 She also performed in that show on Broadway in 1934-35 and the Broadway productions of Yokel Boy (1939–40) and George White's Scandals (1934).

 Dunbar's film debut also came in George White's Scandals (1934).
 During the 1930s she appeared in a number of Twentieth Century Fox films, including two Jones Family films.

 After she left Broadway and films, she returned to nightclubs, performing for a while before she retired.
+In the early 1950s, she performed in television commercials for Old Gold cigarettes, dancing enclosed in a representation of a cigarette pack with only her legs visible.

+Personal life and death

+Dunbar married three times: to choreographer Gene Snyder from 1941 to 1952, to Robert M. Herndon from 1954 to 1957, and to Jack L. King from October 1958 until his death.

+She died on August 29, 1991, in Miami Beach, Florida, aged 72.
+She had had a series of heart attacks.